By Norman Manzon

 Colossians 3:11: Christ is the sum of all goodness in all the members of the body.

 Now, to consolidate the concepts: God is the filler of the body with all that He is, and the members of the body are the ones who are filled.
 God is also in full control of how He utilizes the aspects of His Presence in the members of the body and of their effects or results on others.
 Christ is the sum of all goodness in the body, and also fills all of creation with all of Himself.

 The three passages variously limit or focus themselves to the Presence and working of God in and through the members of His body, which, by definition, is limited to all believers from Pentecost to the Rapture; but what we've derived from the passages can be applied to the all in all in 1 Corinthians 15:28 where ALL THINGS includes - but is not limited to - all believers of all time, which the preceding two verses, 22 and 23, having to do with the resurrection, also refer to.
-After the Son hands over the kingdom to the God and Father, God will exercise the fullness of His power and blessing in and through all people who are His from the Creation to the end of the Kingdom to the fullest extent that creatures can be blessed (without becoming divine themselves)!
+After the Son hands over the kingdom to the God and Father, God will exercise the fullness of His power and blessing in and through all people who are His from the Creation to the end of the Kingdom to the fullest extent that creatures can be blessed.
+(They can never become divine!)

-We'll now answer our original question very simply.
-What does it mean that God may be all in all in 1 Corinthians 15:28?
-It means that when Jesus hands over the kingdom to the God and Father, God will fill all believers - from Adam through the last person saved in the Millennium - with all of Himself - in a creation in which all angelic and human rebellion has been brought to an end.
+We'll now answer our original question, What does it mean that God may be all in all (1 Corinthians 15:28)?
+It means that when Jesus hands over the kingdom to the God and Father, God will fill all believers - from Adam through the last person saved in the Millennium - indeed, all of creation (except those who will be cast into the Lake of Fire) - with all of Himself - in a creation in which all angelic and human rebellion has been brought to an end.